 Autoimmune disorders (for example, vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
 Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
 People may have... read more and Goodpasture syndrome Goodpasture Syndrome Goodpasture syndrome is an uncommon autoimmune disorder in which bleeding into the lungs and progressive kidney failure occur.
 People usually have difficulty breathing and may cough up blood... read more )

 Other disorders that can cause diffuse alveolar hemorrhage include

-Defective blood clotting Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
-These dysfunctions may result in Too little clotting, leading to abnormal... read more caused by disorders or anticoagulant drugs
+Defective blood clotting Overview of Blood Clotting Disorders Blood clots help stop bleeding.
+Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little... read more caused by disorders or anticoagulant drugs

 Drugs (for example, amiodarone, bleomycin, infliximab, methotrexate, montelukast, nitrofurantoin, phenytoin, and propylthiouracil)

 Idiopathic pulmonary hemosiderosis Idiopathic Pulmonary Hemosiderosis Idiopathic pulmonary hemosiderosis is a rare disorder that causes repeated episodes of bleeding into the lungs, leading to accumulation of iron (hemosiderosis) in the lungs.
 Idiopathic pulmonary... read more (a rare disorder, possibly due to autoimmune injury, that causes only diffuse alveolar hemorrhage and typically affects children younger than 10 years)